 Today there are rigid laws related to spam texts.
 Furthermore, small businesses can avoid violating any norms and also leverage SMS marketing.
 Let us consider this!
 For emails, the average open rate is anywhere between 20% and 30%.
 However, for SMS the open rate jumps up to 98%.
 This shows the potentiality of SMS as a marketing tool.

 Also, recipients check their SMS within a couple of seconds from the time of receipt.
 It raises the chances of a favorable ROI as well.
 Do you want to incorporate SMS marketing tactics in your small business or start-up venture?
-If yes, here are 5 interesting ways to get started and reap the benefits.
+If yes, here are five interesting ways to get started and reap the benefits:

 Expert email marketers forward promotional texts that in turn have signed up for free trials or download PDF’s.
 It is against the rule of SMS marketing.
 The appropriate way is to request the prospective clients to subscribe by sharing a text message using essential keywords personally.

 Lead acquisition thus becomes tougher this way!
-However, when it’s about quality, such leads have high value.
+However, when it is about quality, such leads have high value.
 They convert in a better manner.
 To know more on this, you can browse and visit a website that has useful content on the same.

 Few mobile networks break the texts abruptly, which can confuse the reader.
 Hence, the reader might not comprehend your marketing message accurately.
 It makes your marketing promotion campaign fail entirely.

-As the name suggests SMS (Short Message Service), it’s supposed to be short.
+As the name suggests SMS (Short Message Service), it is supposed to be short.
 Long messages can often deviate from the main subject.
 It might not deliver the marketing message in an appropriate manner which can be detrimental to the brand.
 Tatango is a perfect example of what to do right!

 Ever received SMS from the local eatery when you are thinking of placing an order for your favorite dish?
 Timing is essential in SMS marketing.
 The nature of SMS marketing is such that people open the message the very moment they receive it.
 However, it should also be kept in mind that SMS lacks a visual platform.
 It might result in the lower brand recall but doesn’t pose any obstacle to your marketing campaign as a whole.